asteriskayush007/mindsdb/mindsdb/integrations/README.md

 [AI-Engines](https://docs.mindsdb.com/ai-engines/overview) in MindsDB are the core of our AI and ML capabilities.
 This category encompasses a diverse range of artificial intelligence and machine learning modeling options, including:

   * Generative AI: Unlock the potential of generative algorithms for innovative solutions.
-  * Automated Machine Learning (Auto-ML): Simplify complex ML processes with automation, making AI more accessible.
+  * Automated Machine Learning (Auto-Machine learning): Simplify complex ML processes with automation, making AI more accessible.

 ## Directory Overview